Meet Our Camp Staff

 Featured 2021-22 Summer Staff

 Our staff of over 90 are a devoted group, passionate about camp's inclusive values, and we work hard throughout the winter to find the right people.
 Many return year after year to share their talents, skills and passions.
 Most of all, they love being part of the Hidden Valley community.
 Here's a glimpse of just a few:

-April is a camper parent, west coast camper shuttler, and resident artist at Hidden Valley Camp for 14 years.
-From San Francisco, she teaches advanced and beginner level experimental arts for both the HV Alive program and the main camp.
+April is a camper parent and resident artist at HVC.
+Now based in Ireland, she has taught advanced and beginner level experimental arts for both the HV Alive teen arts program and younger campers for many summers.

 Carmi is a former camper and this is his millionth summer here at camp (actually, we lost count at 13 or 14 years).
-From Detroit, Carmi leads our glass program, and is also a contributing artist to many art installations around camp.
+From Detroit, Carmi leads our glassblowing and glass bead programs, and is also a contributing artist to many art installations around camp.